Mateguo1/KMNIST/README.md

 ### 4.3 Evaluation:

-Calculations such as the confusion matrix and accuracy can be obtained by running "confusion_matrix.ipynb"
+Calculations such as the confusion matrix and accuracy can be obtained by running "confusion_matrix.ipynb".

 If there are any problems, please contact us by this email: gzypro@connect.hku.hk.
 Thanks.